openSUSE/news-o-o/_posts/2024/2024-06-21-os-leap-micro-release-candidate.md

 ## Upgrade instructions

 I'd personally recommend a clean install, especially in between major versions on a system that can be redeployed with self-install within 2 minutes.
 At the same time, the online upgrade takes longer.
-Another aspect to cosnider is that we don't have a developed migration test suite for online migration unlike for Leap 15.X.
+Another aspect to consider is that we don't have a developed migration test suite for online migration, unlike for Leap 15.X.

 The easiest way to test the upgrade would be in a VM.
 Get Leap micro 5.5 images from [get.opensuse.org](https://get.opensuse.org/leapmicro/5.5/) and ensure you have all updates applied via `transactional-update`.